microsoft/FluidFramework/packages/runtime/container-runtime/src/opLifecycle/README.md

 In case of emergency grouped batching can be disabled at runtime, using feature gates.
 If `"Fluid.ContainerRuntime.DisableGroupedBatching"` is set to `true`, it will disable grouped batching if enabled from `IContainerRuntimeOptions` in the code.

-### Notes

--   Grouped batching is only relevant for `FlushMode.TurnBased` as it only targets the number of ops in a batch.
--   Grouped batching is opaque to the server and implementations of the Fluid protocol do not need to alter their behavior to support this client feature.
+Grouped batching is only relevant for `FlushMode.TurnBased` as it only targets the number of ops in a batch.
+Grouped batching is opaque to the server and implementations of the Fluid protocol do not need to alter their behavior to support this client feature.

 ## Chunking for compression